 Each year, the Archaeological Institute of America gathers at the Annual Meeting to recognize the work of our outstanding award winners.
-You can watch the 2021 Awards Ceremony below.
+You can watch the 2023 Awards Ceremony below.

-Outstanding Public Service Award – Nancy Wilkie
+Outstanding Public Service Award – Heritage Emergency Response Inititiative (HERI)

-Golden Trowel Award – Central Pennsylvania Society
+Golden Trowel Award – Oberlin/Wooster Society

-Website Award – Orange County Society
+Lecture Website Award – Los Angeles Society

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.